jpeloquin/spamneggs/README.md

 Spamneggs depends on:
 - A working Python ≥ 3.8 environment with the public packages numpy, pandas, sklearn, matplotlib, lxml, and pathos; and my packages [waffleiron](https://github.com/jpeloquin/waffleiron) and (optionally; only used for some error checks) [prunetest](https://github.com/jpeloquin/prunetest).
 - A working FEBio installation.
-By default, waffleiron uses the command `febio` to start an FEBio process, but if the environment variable `FEBIO_CMD` is defined its value will be used to start an FEBio process.
+By default, waffleiron uses the command `febio` to start an FEBio process, but if the environment variable `FEBIO_CMD` is defined its value will be used instead.

 There are two ways to set up a sensitivity analysis with spamneggs; choose one: